Sharp drop in staycations during second half of last year

 Irish residents took 5.6 per cent less domestic holiday trips in the second half of 2020 when compared with the same period in 2019.
 Trips to visit friends or relatives were down by 20.2 per cent, while business trips were down by 70.1 per cent.

-While holiday trips were down overall in the third and fourth, the number of nights spent on domestic holidays were up by 1.1 billion nights (+10.4 per cent).
+While holiday trips were down overall in the third and fourth, the number of nights spent on domestic holidays were up by 1.1 million nights (+10.4 per cent).

 In the third quarter, domestic trips increased by 290,000 compared with the same period the year before, but, in the fourth quarter, trips declined by just over 1.5 million.